Hoàng Liên National Park: Flora and fauna

 Over 3000 plant species have been recorded in the park, including many endemic and endangered species.
 The mountainous terrain of the park means distinct altitudinal zonation is seen, with the flora changing from tropical plants at low elevations to temperate alpine plants at high elevations.
 An estimated amount of 25 percent of Vietnam's endemic plants are found on Fansipan mountain.

-About one-third of amphibian species present in Vietnam can be found in the park.

 Butterflies and Moths

-A total of 199 butterfly species has been observed in Hoang Lien National Park.
-For moths, a total of 78 species of sphingidea and a total of 286 species of noctuidae has been observed.
+At the turn of the century, a total of 199 butterfly species had been observed in Hoang Lien National Park.
+For moths, the Tortricid Fansipaniana is named after the mountain, which is the type locality; other records include 78 species of sphynx moths and a total of 286 species of Noctuidae.

-Mammals and Amphibians
+Vertebrates

-There are ten species of animals and four species of birds which are globally endangered were recorded in the park.
+There are ten species of animals and four species of birds which are globally endangered were recorded in the park, including the Fansipan shrew mole.
 The population of mammals in Hoang Lien National Park is low due to poaching.

-However, in 1999, it is recorded that there are 347 bird species in and around the nature reserve, including 49 species that are restricted in Vietnam to North-west Tonkin.

-A total of 38 different anuran (frogs and toads) species were observed in Hoang Lien National Park in 1997-1998.
+In 1999, it is recorded that there are 347 bird species in and around the nature reserve, including 49 species that are restricted in Vietnam to North-west Tonkin.
+Fansipan is the type locality for the snake Protobothrops cornutus and about one-third of amphibian species present in Vietnam can be found in the park.
+A total of 38 different anuran (frogs and toads) species were observed in Hoang Lien National Park in 1997–1998.